xnomagichash/hacklab-ml/README.md

 ## TA Intro
 With me today is Stephen Diehl, chief architect at Elsen and a well known face in the Python numerical computing community.
-If you're as fascinated with CS as I am, you'll find his we site a treasure trove of cool Python and Haskell material.
+If you're as fascinated with CS as I am, you'll find his website a treasure trove of cool Python and Haskell lessons.

 twitter: @smdiehl